 Ten miles away by bicycle there is the incredible Sirigaya rock (with a fortress on top) thrusting out of the hot and dusty plain.
-So, a purposeful climb at sunrise to the 5th century ruins atop, avoiding a nasty wasp colony, stopping half way up to admire some painted frescoes of overly buxom ladies, and then on to the top, to dream in the wind of ancient kingdoms won and lost.
-The 360 degree view is as breath-taking as the feat of these ancient people in building such a city on top of such a large rock.
+So, a purposeful climb at sunrise to the 5th century ruins atop, avoiding a nasty wasp colony,

 Another 30 miles on are the ruins of the Polanurwarra, which I toured by bicycle in tropical dust.
 I was annoyed to witness some thoughtless rich tourists tipping a local the value of about 4 meals for little reason.
 Yet I was thankful for a new companion who cycled with me, telling me proudly of his country's history and wanting to buy me refreshments - and his salary was about $20 a month.
 He certainly earned his money.
 Pedalling home to my mud hut accommodation before the tropical dark descended, deftly dodging monkeys, falling coconuts, and memorising imposing silhouettes of ancient ruins and giant temple stupas of the 12th century against the red sky and the bright evening star.